 Next, let’s break down each of the parts listed above.

 An R Markdown file always starts with a header written using YAML syntax.
 This header is sometimes referred to as the

 There are four default elements in the

-- output: what format will the output be in.
-We will use
+- output: What format will the output be in.
+You will use

 Note that a YAML header begins and ends with three dashes